ByteJatin/Smriti/README.md

 **Cognitive care that feels like home.**

-Smriti is an AI-powered memory-gaming and reminder companion for elderly dementia patients across the North Eastern Region of India — built to speak their language, work without the internet, and never feel foreign.
+Smriti is an AI powered memory gaming and reminder companion for elderly dementia patients across the North Eastern Region of India built to speak their language, work without the internet, and never feel foreign.

 Built for **Smart India Hackathon 2026** · Problem Statement **26003** ·